This easy Southern Chicken Salad is a classic American recipe you’ll love and it’s very versatile.

 - Grilled Chicken Salad

 - Cilantro Lime Chicken Salad

 - Paleo Balsamic Chicken Salad

 Southern Chicken Salad

 This easy Southern Chicken Salad is a classic American recipe you’ll love! gluten free, low carb, healthy, paleo and Whole30 compliant.
 Watch the recipe video, you'll find it right after the recipe directions.

-The salad tastes better if you can let it sit in the fridge so the onion flavor permeates through, but you can eat it immediately.
+The salad tastes better if you can let it sit in the fridge so the onion flavor permeates through, but you can eat it immediately if you need to.